Overview of Project Template Development

 1. Create a list of desired Project Types.
 For example, Onboarding Projects, Administration, Trust Accounting, Plan Notices, Plan Documents, Accounting, Distributions and Loans, etc.

 3. Prioritize!
-What is the first goal for your Project Template development?
-Are you starting with distributions, annual administration or onboarding?
-The time of the year may push certain Project Types to the forefront.
+Identify your the first goal—are you starting with distributions, annual administration, or onboarding?
+The time of year may push certain Project Types to the forefront.

-4. Flowchart the process using anything from Visio to a whiteboard.
+4. Flowchart your processes using anything from Microsoft Visio to a physical whiteboard.
 Your flowchart should not reflect checklist steps, but the actual movement of the process through your firm from start to finish.
-For example, a distribution project might move from Clerical to Admin Support to an Administrator for review, then back to Admin Support, and ultimately to the Billing Specialist!
+For example, a distribution Project might move from Clerical to Admin Support to an Administrator for review, then back to Admin Support, and ultimately to the Billing Specialist!

 5. Create the Project Template in PensionPro.